divizend/scratch/README.md

 3. Run `bun install`
 4. Run `bun run dev`
 5. Visit http://localhost:3000 and click on "Admin interface", send a token to your email address and enter it.
-6. Click on "Open in Scratch" to launch Scratch.
+6. Click on "Open Scratch" to launch Scratch with an extension which contains the configured endpoints (see `src/server/endpoints.ts`).
 7. Choose the "queue email" block from the e.g. "Divizend (Julian Nalenz)" section, try it and see how the queued email shows up in the admin interface.

 ## Setting up GSuite